IQ-Solutions/iq_uswds/README.md

 ##### Acquia Hosted Sites
 Due to the file structure associated with Acquia you are going to need to edit the following in your theme directory to get Fractal to work properly.

-1. Edit line 4 gulpfile.js
+1. Edit line 15 iq.tooling.yml
 	- `../../../../themes/custom/iq_uswds` to `../../../../docroot/themes/custom/iq_uswds`
-2. Edit line 2 of fractal.config.js
-    - `../../../../themes/custom/iq_uswds/fractal.config` to `../../../../docroot/themes/custom/iq_uswds/fractal.config`

 #### Usage
 Now that you've added the appropriate configuration for your subtheme.
 You can now get started.